 Our students’ skills and expertise are highly sought after by research institutions and technology companies alike.
 Through our networks and support many opportunities have arisen for students to gain experience with external organisations.

-Rob Robinson, CDT student During my time at the CDT, I have had the opportunity to undertake several internships for different multinational technology companies.
+Rob Robinson, CDT alumnus: During my time at the CDT, I have had the opportunity to undertake several internships for different multinational technology companies.
 For my first placement, I worked on a project at Samsung involving building, training and testing deep learning-based classifiers.
 These are algorithms that take an input – for example an image or a sound – and assign it to different categories depending on its content.

 My work involved error-proofing and unit-testing of this codebase.
 We needed to run large numbers of experiments to find the right settings for all of our parameters, so I also conducted automated evaluation and validation of the algorithm.
 One aspect I found interesting was the systematic manner in which the progress was continuously assessed.
 Deliverables were a key outcome for all projects at Samsung.
 Each project had milestones at which we showcased recent work, known as “Demos”.
 This helped focus all of our research.